Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 - Document control: Does the system enforce stage-by-stage advancement through authoring, review, and approval?
 Does it automatically supersede prior versions at the access layer when a new version becomes effective?

 - Complaint handling: Does the complaint record include a structured MDR evaluation stage with documented rationale?
-Does the system track submission dates against the regulatory reporting window?
+Where a complaint triggers MDR reporting under 21 CFR Part 803, does the system track the submission date against the 30-day reporting window as a visible field in the complaint record?

 No major QMS competitor offers native LMS integration.
-Greenlight Guru, MasterControl, Qualio, ETQ, and ComplianceQuest all manage training records within their quality platforms to varying degrees, but none of them is also a learning management system with training matrices, automated assignment generation on document revision, and role-change delta calculation. eLeaP is the only platform that manages both GxP quality records and GxP training records in a single validated system.
+Greenlight Guru, MasterControl, Qualio, ETQ, and ComplianceQuest all manage training records within their quality platforms to varying degrees.
+None of them is also a learning management system with training matrices, automated assignment generation on document revision, and role-change delta calculation operating in the same validated instance.

 Probe questions: